Shopping Cart

 Multi-scale guitars are the future of playing.
 With improved tone, better string tension, more comfortable wrist angles, and easy adjustability, it's no wonder that guitar players are making the switch to multi-scale guitars.
 If you're looking to improve your playing experience, consider trying a multi-scale guitar and see the difference for yourself.

-Check out our multi-scale guitars from Cort.
+Check out our full line multi-scale guitars from Cort.

 Please note, comments must be approved before they are published